Keep Europe connected, safely and seamlessly

 Europe’s capacity to innovate hasn’t faded.
 Yet if Marconi were here today, he would face a fragmented EU regulatory landscape.
 Europe’s digital connections are governed by a patchwork of overlapping cybersecurity, data protection, and telecom rules that make it harder to build and scale new connectivity technologies.

-For example, the inconsistent implementation of the European Electronic Communications Code (EECC) – combined with new layers of obligations under the Cyber Resilience Act (CRA), the NIS2 Directive, and the ePrivacy framework – creates complexity that slows investment and innovation.
+For example, the inconsistent implementation of the European Electronic Communications Code – combined with new layers of obligations under the Cyber Resilience Act, NIS2 Directive, and the ePrivacy framework – creates complexity that slows investment and innovation.

 For tech companies powering Europe’s digital economy, this patchwork means an unnecessary compliance burden and less room to grow.